The Repulsive Effect of Covariant Effective Quantum Gravity: Abstract

 \section{Abstract}

 In General Relativity, gravity around a black hole is universally regarded as an attractive force.
 However, quantum effects may significantly alter this classical picture and thus affect the dynamics of test particles.
-In this work, we investigate geodesic motion in a recently proposed covariant effective quantum black hole model.
+In this work, we investigate geodesic motion in a recently proposed covariant effective quantum black hole model, the ZLMY type I model in \href{https://journals.aps.org/prd/abstract/10.1103/PhysRevD.111.L081504}{[Phys.Rev.D 111 (2025) 8, L081504]}.
 Our analytical study reveals that, at the Planck scale, gravity can exhibit a repulsive character, most notably in trajectories involving turning points.
 These findings suggest that quantum corrections could fundamentally modify our conventional understanding of gravitational interactions in certain regimes.